Andreas-Dorfer/base-types/README.md

     Department Load(DepartmentId id);
 }
 ```
-Now, you get a compiler error when you accidentially use the Employee's ID instead of the department's ID.
+Now, you get a compiler error when you accidentially use the employee's ID instead of the department's ID.
 Great!